-Having assessed Icosa's application, and having taken account of the response we received to our consultation, we decided to grant a variation to Icosa's area of appointment to allow it to serve the Site for sewerage services.
-This appointment became effective on 21 November 2018.
+Having assessed Icosa's application, and having taken account of the responses we received to our consultation, we decided to grant a variation to Icosa Water's area of appointment to allow it to serve the Site for sewerage services.
+This appointment became effective on 11 September 2019.